opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

 [SSD docs](../../../../docs/reference/object-detection-2d-ssd.md), [YOLOv3 docs](../../../../docs/reference/object-detection-2d-yolov3.md), [YOLOv5 docs](../../../../docs/reference/object-detection-2d-yolov5.md),
 [CenterNet docs](../../../../docs/reference/object-detection-2d-centernet.md), [Nanodet docs](../../../../docs/reference/nanodet.md), [DETR docs](../../../../docs/reference/detr.md).

+Note that the [semantic segmentation YOLOv8 node](#semantic-segmentation-yolov8-ros-node) can also perform 2D object detection.

 #### Instructions for basic usage:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).